 Activating your Net-ID – Deadline: As soon as possible!

 If you haven’t already, please activate your NetID immediately.
-If your activation link has expired, please contact IT.
+If your activation link has expired, please contact [email protected].
 As a new student, you will set up your email account when you activate your NetID.
 Your email address will be automatically generated using your Cornell NetID.
 You must also set up Two-Step Login so you can access services vital to getting started as a new student, such as Student Center and Student Essentials.
 Please note that starting July 1, we will only contact you via your Cornell email address.
 It is crucial that you activate your NetID and set up your Cornell email before this date.
 You can learn more about your NetID and Cornell email here.

-Immunization Requirements – Deadline June 11
+Immunization Requirements – Deadline June 10

-Make sure you are completing your required immunizations and uploading your documentation by June 11.
+Make sure you are completing your required immunizations and uploading your documentation by June 10.
 There will be consequences for failure to comply with immunization requirements, please visit the website for detailed instructions on how to get compliant.
-If you need to make an appointment for immunizations in NYC and you have the student health insurance plan, you can make an appointment with Weill Primary Care in NYC for when you arrive by by completing this form.
+If you need to make an appointment for immunizations in NYC and you have the student health insurance plan, you can make an appointment with Weill Primary Care in NYC for when you arrive by completing this form.
 If you have questions about the requirement, please send a secure message through our patient portal: Log in to myCornellHealth using your Cornell NetID and password, and go to Messages > New Message > Send a message or attachment to Immunization Requirements.
 Cornell Health only communicates through the secure portal above, therefore it is your responsibility to check the Cornell Health portal frequently for any updates and messages.

-Matriculated: Transcript (Official) – Deadline: August 1
+Matriculated: Transcript (Official) – Deadline: July 1

 To be considered official, your transcript must be sent directly from your issuing institution and must include final grades and the degree awarded.
 It also needs to be properly authenticated.
+Student-submitted copies will not be accepted.

 Test Scores: